 Sequestration cuts several billion dollars from key areas important to research universities, including federally supported scientific research, student aid, and health care in FY2013.
 For research, sequestration would mean a direct reduction in the number of grants available, smaller awards sizes, or that only existing, but not new, awards would be funded.
 For student aid, it would result in less federal Work-Study and Supplemental Educational Opportunity Grant (SEOG) funding.
 For hospitals and physicians at our campuses, it would mean lower Medicare reimbursement rates.
 For FY2014 and beyond, sequester cuts, which will be equally divided between defense and non-defense community, will be decided at the discretion of Congress.
 The Pell Grant program, which had been exempt from sequestration in FY2013, will be at risk of cuts going forward.

-Other sources of analysis on the impact of sequestration on research::: The Impact of Sequestration on Non-Defense Jobs and Services by the Senate Labor-HHS-Education Appropriations Subcommittee :: ITIF Report: Eroding Our Foundation - Sequestration, R&D, Innovation, and U.S. Economic Growth:: United for Medical Research Analysis of Impact on NIH:: FASEB Analysis of Impact on Biomedical Research:: Research!America on Sequestration: Health Research at the Breaking Point:: Science Community Letter on Sequestration - December 2012:: American Association for the Advancement of Science (AAAS) Analysis of the Sequester and Federal R&D
+Backgound Materials on the Impact of Sequestration:: Aerospace Industries Association (AIA) Report on Potential Job Losses due to Sequestration :: The Impact of Sequestration on Non-Defense Jobs and Services by the Senate Labor-HHS-Education Appropriations Subcommittee :: ITIF Report: Eroding Our Foundation - Sequestration, R&D, Innovation, and U.S. Economic Growth:: United for Medical Research Analysis of Impact on NIH:: FASEB Analysis of Impact on Biomedical Research:: Research!America on Sequestration: Health Research at the Breaking Point:: Science Community Letter on Sequestration - December 2012:: American Association for the Advancement of Science (AAAS) Analysis of the Sequester and Federal R&D

 :: APLU Appropriations Priorities for FY2013, Pres Request FY13, and Congressional Approps Marks for FY13 Last Updated: 9/26/12:: APLU FY2013 Programmatic Target Requests Narrative Last Updated: 3/8/12Requests By Specific Appropriations Bill (one-page handouts)::: Commerce-Justice-Science Request:: Defense Request:: Energy and Water Development Request:: Interior and Environment Request :: Labor-HHS-Education Request:: State and Foreign Operations RequestSpecific Agriculture related requests are available here. :: APLU Priority Areas in the FY2013 President's Budget Request - Chart Last Updated: 2/14/12